lewelove/vellum/README.md

 nix develop
 ```

-or if you have direnv installed
+Or if you have `direnv` installed:

 ```
 direnv allow